WordPress-Coding-Standards/rfcs/text/0000-type-declarations.md

 declare( strict_types=1 );
 ```

-In Strict Mode, when both the function call and the function declaration are both in a strict-typed file, only a variable of the exact type of the Scalar Type Declaration will be accepted.
+In Strict Mode, when both the function call and the function declaration are in a strict-typed file, only a variable of the exact type of the Scalar Type Declaration will be accepted.
 Otherwise, a [TypeError](http://php.net/manual/en/class.typeerror.php) will be thrown.
 The only exception to this rule is that an `int` may be given to a function expecting a `float`.

 This is also true for Return Type Declarations.
 Whenever a function is defined in a strict-typed file, a scalar return value must be of the correct type, otherwise a [TypeError](http://php.net/manual/en/class.typeerror.php) will be thrown.